 Colenso M. Speer, Assistant Professor, Department of Biology

-I am privileged to pursue my passions for neuroscience research and teaching.
-I look forward to working with the next generation neuroscientists to help them achieve success in their independent careers and together make exciting new discoveries that will contribute to our understanding of visual circuit development, plasticity, and dysfunction in blinding diseases.
+I am privileged to pursue my passions for structural imaging, neuroscience research, and teaching.
+I am excited to support the next generation of neuroscientists and help them achieve success in their independent careers.
+Together, we are working toward exciting new discoveries that advance our understanding of visual circuit development, plasticity, and dysfunction in blinding diseases.

 1.)
 Yalun Yu, B.S., Biophysics Graduate Student, Fall 2017 (Rotation)